Pet Photographer: Create a Data Filtering Module

 • A colored object, such as a blue collar for enhanced accuracy (optional)

-1. Install Go or Python on both your local development computer and on your robot’s board if they are not the same device.
+Then, install Go or Python on both your local development computer and on your machine’s board if they are not the same device.

 Add the custom module

-In this tutorial, you can choose to add custom data filtering to your robot in one of two ways:
+In this tutorial, you can choose to add custom data filtering to your machine in one of two ways:

 1. Download the colorfilter module from Viam and get started quickly.